 Mount Sinai announced that surgeons performed the first-ever spinal tethering surgery in New York City to correct idiopathic scoliosis—a sideways curvature in the spine—in children and adolescents.

 The Icahn School of Medicine at Mount Sinai announced the creation of an Institute for Health Equity Research.
 The new Institute will be dedicated to examining the causes and magnitude of health and health care disparities impacting nonwhite, low-income, immigrant, uninsured, LGBTQ+, and other populations across all ages, abilities, and genders.
-Carol Horowitz, MD, was appointed as Director of the Institute, with Lynne Richardson, MD, as Co-Director.
+Carol Horowitz, MD and Lynne Richardson, MD we named Directors of the Institute.

 Emma K. T. Benn, DrPH, MPH, founded the Center for Scientific Diversity at the Icahn School of Medicine at Mount Sinai, an initiative of the Dean’s Office and the Institute for Health Equity Research to foster, develop, and assess empirically supported practices that promote and enhance scientific innovation, diversity, and equitable advancement within the biomedical investigator workforce.